SuperSection/90DaysOfDevOps-Learning/Day16/README.md

 ## My Learnings Today 🎯

-- Leaned about Azure VM, Container Regitries, Resource Group
+- Learned about Azure VM, Container Regitries, Resource Group

 - Learned about Azure DevOps platform
   - How to setup project